miguelgfierro/sciblog/README.md

 [Sendy](https://sendy.co/) is an email marketing platform that enables to manage email lists and create marketing campaigns.
 It relies on Amazon Simple Email Service (SES) for sending the meails and it consists of a dashboard to manage your contacts and campaigns.
 [Amazon SES](https://aws.amazon.com/ses/) is an email service that allows to send email campaigns very cheaply, you can send around 10.000 emails for $1.

 If you want to enable this feature, all the code can be found in the [base template](blog/templates/desktop/blog/post_base.html).
 It consists of a html entry, a css and a javascript function.

+Also, it would be good to create a thank-you flat page to track the conversion with Google Analytics.
+Remember that for creating a flat page you need to modify the url template in [urls.py](blog/urls.py).

 ## SEO tricks